CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities: Scaling inhomogeneous cluster densities

 Note that the above derivation is possible because (i) the scaling is isotropic about $x$ (hence the shape of the unit ball doesn't change only its size) and (ii) the uniform-kernel density estimator is local (i.e., its value depends only on points within the $\lambda_x'$ neighbourhood).

-In order to maintain the same relative ordering of distances between $x$ and all other points in the dataset, the distance between $x$ and any point not in the $\lambda$-neighbourhood $y \in D\setminus\mathcal{N}(x;s,\lambda)$ can be normalised by a simple $min$-$max$ normalisation:
+In order to maintain the same relative ordering of distances between $x$ and all other points in the dataset, the distance between $x$ and any point outside the $\lambda$-neighbourhood $y \in D\setminus\mathcal{N}(x;s,\lambda)$ can be normalised by a simple $min$-$max$ normalisation: